Portuguese conquest of Ceuta: Assault of Ceuta

-On the morning of 21 August 1415, John I of Portugal gave out the orders for the landing of the troops and a general assault on the city.
-As the king boarded a longboat to be taken ashore however, he was wounded in a leg.
+On the morning of 21 August 1415, John I of Portugal ran through the fleet to issue the final instructions and was enthusiastically received.
+He gave out the orders for the landing of the troops and a general assault on the city.
+As the king boarded a longboat to be taken ashore however, he was wounded in the leg.
 Prince Henry was signalled to lead the troops ashore instead.

-The first to land was Ruy Gonsalves, who encountered resistance upon landing at Playa San Amaro.
+Many of Ceutas defenders gathered defiantly on the beach to prevent the Portuguese landing, though many of these were young an inexperienced.
+In spite of the kings orders, the first to land was Ruy Gonsalves, who encountered resistance upon landing at Playa San Amaro.
 Prince Henry was the first prince to land at the head of a squadron of men.
 He was followed by his brother, the prince-heir Edward, and at the head of about 300 men both succeeded in driving the Muslims defenders back to the Almedina gate, which was breached by the Portuguese before it could be securely shut.

 The Marinids managed to put up some resistance within the cramped urban environment just beyond the gate, encouraged by a very large Nubian or Sudanese who stood his ground hurling large stones.
-After he was slain by Vasco Martins de Albergaria however, the Muslims turned and fled, chased deeper into the city by prince Pedro, prince Henry and the Constable at the head of the Portuguese troops.
+After he was slain by Vasco Martins de Albergaria however, the Muslims turned and fled, chased deeper into the city by Prince Pedro, Prince Henry and the Constable at the head of the Portuguese troops.

+"The princes at Ceuta" by Roque Gameiro.

 As the Portuguese poured into the city, Salah ben Salah descended from the high citadel to try and check the advance of the attackers in the narrow streets, so the residents could at least flee in time with their families and belongings.
 Disregarding the open gate through which Prince Henry had breached into the city, Vasco Fernandes de Ataíde attempted to open another gate at the head of a squadron of men, however they were repulsed and Ataíde mortally wounded.